tallpauley/wordsiv/README.md

 Since we're generating nonsensical text for proofing, we should try our best to filter wordlists by [offensive](https://github.com/reimertz/curse-words) [words](https://github.com/MauriceButler/badwords) [lists](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words/).
 If you really need swears in your text, you can always add them back in to sources for your own purposes.

-We can't prevent random words from forming "offensive" sentences, but we can at least restrict some words that *tend to form* "offensive" sentences.
+We can't prevent random words from forming offensive sentences, but we can at least restrict some words that *tend to form* offensive sentences.

 #### Stay away from offensive sources